belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` ok, so first let's start by the front - no other way around it, we need to encrypt everything and use SSL and HTTPS

 `RPE` Right, SSL is secure , it's easy to configure - generally less than 10'.
 But keeping it safe and running smoothly requires a *lot of work* - it's an art in itself.

-YYYYY -> rewrite this
+`DPL` Yes, it's heavy.
+It's something you will do only once a year and if you fail you take all your clients down but you don't know it.
+I'm not even talking about a compromised or leaked certificate.

-`DPL` Yes, it requires constant monitoring and following updates thoroughly. even the biggest companines must deals with crisis, certificates being compromised or propagtation of unauthorized certificates.
+`RPE` Ok so with SSL we are safe

-(but still trusted by most browser).
-And BTW, who spotted it.
-SSL it out.dated.
+`DPL` BTW, who spotted it?
+SSL it outdated.
 It's TLS now :)

 `RPE` ok, on the front, we're good.
 Let's look at the backend.